 It is the brainchild of Boris Nemtsov.
 Nemtsov was a physicist by training, and a reformer by temperament.
 He entered politics at the end of the Soviet Union and remained a committed proponent of democracy in Russia until his assassination under suspicious circumstances outside the Kremlin in 2015.

-In the mid-nineties, Nemtsov was the governor of the Nizhny Novgorod region, located approximately 400 km east of Moscow.
+In the mid-1990s, Nemtsov was the governor of the Nizhny Novgorod region, located approximately 400 km east of Moscow.
 One of his signature initiatives was a program to rebuild the region’s disheveled roads.
 Nemtsov was not a hands-off manager, and he took a personal interest in ensuring that the roads were built well, implementing an unconventional system to assess the quality of paving.

 His deputy, Yuri Lebedev, recalls that “He would get behind the wheel of a Volga, after putting a glass of vodka on the hood, and, if he could drive two kilometers without spilling the vodka, he would officially accept the new road.”